 7. Immediate Action Improves Survival Outcomes

-Every minute without CPR lowers survival by about 10%, according to the CDC.
+Every minute without CPR lowers survival by about 10%, according to the Centers for Disease Control and Prevention (CDC).
 Starting compressions right away keeps oxygen moving to the brain.
 Fast action reduces the risk of long-term brain injury and increases survival chances.

-Knowing when to act during a cardiac emergency can save a life.
+Knowing when and how to respond during a cardiac emergency can save a life.
 Hands-Only CPR works best if you notice specific signs in an adult or teen.
 Acting quickly keeps blood flowing to the heart and brain until emergency help arrives.

 Here are the right times when you should perform hands-only CPR during an emergency: